EECS E6792 Deep Learning on the Edge

 Description

-This is an advanced-level course with labs in which students build and experiment with deep-learning models which they implement on a low-power GPU edge computing device.
+This is an advanced-level course with labs in which students build and experiment with deep learning models, implementing them on a low-power GPU edge computing device.
 The topics covered by the course are: (*) architectures of low power GPU devices; (*) algorithms and DL models suitable for edge implementation; (*) CUDA language; (*) pre-processing to condition the data; (*) labeling for ground-truth annotation; (*) profiling techniques; (*) connectivity between edge devices and cloud computing servers; (*) real-life data for experimentation; (*) comparison of performance for a variety of methods; (*) comparison of performance of edge-computing and cloud computing approaches.

 The labs will use NVIDIA Jetson Nano as the edge device.

-From year-to-year, the course may revolve around a contemporary application, such as smart city intersection or monitoring of patient health.
+From year to year, the course may focus on a contemporary application, such as a smart city intersection or patient health monitoring.

-The course is interactive and requires students’ active participation in every session, by presenting, interpreting and implementing deep-learning papers and models.
-The study of concepts is accompanied by lab sessions where students will bring to realization models under consideration, and experiment with them.
-There will be half-a-dozen lab sessions.
+The course is interactive and requires students’ active participation in every session by presenting, interpreting, and implementing deep learning papers and models.
+The study of concepts is accompanied by lab sessions in which students will bring the models under consideration to life and experiment with them.
+There will be half a dozen lab sessions.
 There will be a final project, preceded by a proposal.
-Final projects need to be documented in a conference-style report, with code deposited in a github repository.
-The code needs to be documented and instrumented such that the instructor can run it after a download from the repository.
-A google-slide presentation of the project (suitable for poster version) is required.
-A web hosted record/documentation of both labs and projects is expected.
+Final projects need to be documented in a conference-style report, with code deposited in a GitHub repository.
+The code needs to be documented and instrumented so the instructor can run it after downloading from the repository.
+A Google Slides presentation of the project (suitable for poster version) is required.
+A web-hosted record/documentation of both labs and projects may be expected.

-Students have to be self-sufficient learners and be ready for hands-on coding.
+Students must be self-sufficient learners and ready for hands-on coding.
 They have to take an active role during the lab activities.

 Prerequisites